 *Lunch will be provided for registrants.

-Note: AWWOA presents "Ensuring Safe Drinking Water" by Dr. Steve Hrudey, which is taking place the following day to the training above.
+Note: AWWOA presents "Ensuring Safe Drinking Water" by Dr. Steve Hrudey, which is taking place the previous day to this workshop.
 Check the listing for course details and registration information.

 1) Examine the three week acute phase of the Walkerton Tragedy, noting the factors that contributed to the disaster including actions, inactions, and decisions that led to a complete failure of the municipal water system.